Campus Resources

 Academic Support

 The mission of CEE Academic Support team is to support excellence within Des Moines University’s academic community through innovation and collaboration enhancing instruction, student learning, and assessment.
-It offers a broad range of support services and programs to help students and faculty achieve their academic goals.
+They offer a broad range of support services and programs to help students and faculty achieve their academic goals.
 Students are offered one-on-one and group learning opportunities, tutoring, presentations, and workshops on board preparation, study skills, time management, test-taking, and course-specific guidance.
-More information about the student support services provided by the Academic Support team as well as contact information can be found at the Student Support Pulse page
+More information about the student support services provided by the Academic Support team as well as contact information can be found at the Student Support Pulse page.

 Reasonable Accommodations